CurveDocs/curve-docs/docs/crvUSD/priceaggregator.md

 ### `admin`
 !!! description "`PriceAggregator.admin() -> address:`"

-    Getter for the admin of the contract. can be changed by calling `set_admin`. admin is the ownership agent (controlled by curvedao).
+    Getter for the admin of the contract.

     Returns: admin (`tuple????`).